finesselab/google-Ads-Payment-Per-Click-optimization/README.md

   To improve number of conversions, it starts with Ads keyword **Quality score**.

   Quality Score is determined by three factors:
-    - Expected CTR: This is the likelihood that our ad will get clicked when shown for a specific keyword
-    - Ad relevance: This describes how relevant our ad copy is to a specific keyword and hence a user’s search
-    - Landing page experience: This describes how relevant our ad’s landing page is to users who click on our ad
+    i.
+Expected CTR: This is the likelihood that our ad will get clicked when shown for a specific keyword. ii.
+Ad relevance: This describes how relevant our ad copy is to a specific keyword and hence a user’s search. iii.
+Landing page experience: This describes how relevant our ad’s landing page is to users who click on our ad.

 ## Optimization Approach
    1. Effect of Factors Affecting Quality Score